ncatlab/nlab-content/pages/297.md

 (Strictly speaking, Atiyah's original article mentions this functor slightly indirectly only.)

-All tis was originally formalized in the context of [[TQFT|topological quantum field theory]] only.
-This is the easiest case that already exhibits all the functoriality that is implied by "FQFT" but by farr not the only case (see below).
+All this was originally formalized in the context of [[TQFT|topological quantum field theory]] only.
+This is the easiest case that already exhibits all the functoriality that is implied by "FQFT" but by far not the only case (see below).

 A pedagogical exposition of how the physicist's way of thinking about the path integral leads to its definition as a functor is given in